project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 by pressing button manually.
 However, this mode does not guarantee that the device will be able to communicate with the CHIP controller and other devices.

-### Bluetooth LE Advertising
+### Bluetooth LE advertising

 After powering up the device for the first time, it will start advertising over Bluetooth LE to inform other devices about its presence.
 For security reasons, Bluetooth LE advertising won't start automatically after powering up the device.
 To make the device discoverable, you must press **Button 4**.

-### Bluetooth LE Rendezvous
+### Bluetooth LE rendezvous

-In CHIP, there is a commissioning procedure called Rendezvous, which is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.
+In CHIP, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.

-To start the Rendezvous, the controller must get the onboarding information from the CHIP device.
+To start the rendezvous, the controller must get the commissioning information from the CHIP device.
 The data payload is encoded within a QR code and typically presented on the device's display.
 For this example, however, it is shared using **NFC**.

 ### Thread provisioning

-Successfully finishing the Rendezvous procedure allows to perform Provisioning operation, whose goal is to send the Thread network credentials from the CHIP controller to the CHIP device.
+Successfully finishing the rendezvous procedure allows to perform the provisioning operation, whose goal is to send the Thread network credentials from the CHIP controller to the CHIP device.
 As a result, device is able to join the Thread network and communicate with other Thread devices in the network.